VA Class: OP210

 Bacterial Ophthalmic Infections

-Children ≥1 year of age: 1 drop of 0.3% solution in the affected eye(s) every 2 hours while awake (up to 8 times daily) for 2 days, then 1 drop up to 4 times daily while awake for the next 5 days.1
+Children ≥1 year of age: Instill 1 drop of 0.5% solution in the affected eye(s) every 2 hours while awake (up to 8 times daily) on day 1, then 1 drop 2–4 times daily while awake on days 2 through 7.1 2

 Bacterial Ophthalmic Infections